Abstract

 AO

-Adult ileocecal intussusception induced by adenomatous ileal polyp: case report and literature review
+, et al. Adult ileocecal intussusception induced by adenomatous ileal polyp: case report and literature review.

 J Surg Case Rep